Graduate Placement

 Graduation Year Thesis Title or Writing Sample Placement

-2023–2024 Aristotle on the Reasons for Loving a Friend: Individual Virtues and Intimacy PhD, tbd [Philosophy]
+2023–2024 Aristotle on Loving Friends: Individual Virtues and Intimacy PhD, Florida State University [Philosophy]

 2022–2023 Impossibly Immoral Fictions and How to Understand Them PhD, Saint Louis University [Philosophy]